 Consumption data from the Norwegian State Railways are compared with sales to railways according to the Petroleum statistics.
 However, the latter includes some consumption by buses operated by the Norwegian State Railways.
-Since 1998, the reported sales of "tax-free" auto diesel to railways have been around 20 per cent higher than the consumption data from the Norwegian State Railways.
-Until 1997, the reported sales were around 5 per cent higher.
+From 1998, the reported sales of "tax-free" auto diesel to railways have been higher than the consumption data from the Norwegian State Railways, although there was only a minor difference in 2009.
 The reason for this discrepancy has not been checked.
 "Tax-free" auto diesel is only for non-road use, so consumption by buses should not be the cause.